Mleopol1/Web-Design-Challenge/README.md

 ### Data Page

-The data page displays a responsive table containing the weather data used to create the visualizations.
+The data page displays a table containing the weather data used to create the visualizations.
 The table is created using the Bootstrap table component and displays the data in a user-friendly format.

 ### Navigation Bar